Golden Fishery: Radio Star

 Following the cancellation of The Knee-Drop Guru, Radio Star became the main and only segment of Golden Fishery.
 In November 2011, You Se-yoon was recruited as the fifth DJ of Radio Star, returning to Golden Fishery after The Knee-Drop Gurus cancellation.

-In April 2012, MC Kim Gura quit the programme, following controversy over a 2002 audio clip from a radio programme, where he akin comfort women to prostitutes.
+In April 2012, MC Kim Gu-ra quit the programme, following controversy over a 2002 audio clip from a radio programme, where he akin comfort women to prostitutes.
 Gura returned to the program 14 months later.